7Block Labs

 Infrastructure Security

-• VPN & Private Networks: Isolate indexer nodes behind VPNs or private network segments.
+• VPN & Private Networks: Keep your indexer nodes safe by placing them behind VPNs or private network segments.

-• Hardware Security Modules (HSMs): Store private keys securely, especially for signing or API key management.
+• Hardware Security Modules (HSMs): Use HSMs to securely store your private keys, especially when it comes to signing or managing API keys.

 3. Data Integrity & Tamper Resistance